tai-dang11/cheapvs-slide/content/_index.md

 ---
 {{< slide auto-animate="" >}}
 ### 3.CheapVS
-Having validated our approach on synthetic benchmarks, we now bring real chemists into the loop for preference elicitation.
-{{% fragment %}}In drug discovery, selecting candidate ligands goes beyond targeting high-affinity molecules. {{% /fragment %}}
+In drug discovery, selecting candidate ligands goes beyond targeting high-affinity molecules.
 {{% fragment %}}Experts use their deep chemical intuition to balance competing properties such as synthesizability, solubility, and potential side effects. {{% /fragment %}}
 {{% fragment %}}This approach ensures ligands are not only effective but also practical and safe for therapeutic use.{{% /fragment %}}